staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/mqtt-client/mqtt-request-interface.md

     - **MQTT Version** - Every MQTT version has some distinctions in terms of the protocol features.
 Postman supports two major versions of MQTT: 3.1.1 and 5.0.
 Version 5.0 is selected by default.
     - **Client ID** - Client ID is an identifier differentiating each client connected to the broker.
 By default, Postman generates a random client ID for each request.
 You can override this by selecting **Client ID** and entering a custom client ID.
 - **Message** - This is where you compose and publish messages to the broker.
 You can write your message in the text area, enter a topic name, and select **Send** to publish the message.
     - **Properties** - You can define properties to be sent along with each message to the broker.
-You can add custom properties and these standardized MQTT protocol properties:
+You can add custom properties and these standardized MQTT connection and publish properties:
+        - sessionExpiryInterval
+        - receiveMaximum
+        - maximumPacketSize
+        - topicAliasMaximum
+        - requestResponseInformation
+        - requestProblemInformation
+        - userProperties
+        - payloadFormatIndicator
+        - messageExpiryInterval
+        - topicAlias
+        - responseTopic
+        - correlationData
-        - Response topic
+        - userProperties
-        - Correlation data
+        - subscriptionIdentifier
-        - Topic alias
+        - contentType
     - **Message type** - You can define the message type as **Text**, **JSON**, **Base64**, or **Hexadecimal** for Postman to render it correctly.
     - **Topic** - You can define the topic name for the message.
 The broker uses the topic name to route the message to the appropriate subscribers.
     - **QoS** - Quality of Service (QoS) defines the guarantee of delivery for the message.
 You can configure the QoS level for the message by selecting the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> and selecting a QoS level.